iendjinn/iendjinn/systems/rim-space/index.markdown

 If the value equals or exceeds **12** the save is passed.

-A natural 20 is a critical success and a natural 1 is a fumble.
+A natural 20 is a critical success.
+If you roll equal or under your current stress you automatically fail and panic.

 Sometimes a save may be harder or easier: